Intestinal malrotation

 The position of the intestines, narrow mesentery and Ladd's bands can contribute to several severe gastrointestinal conditions.
 The narrow mesentery predisposes some cases of malrotation to midgut volvulus, a twisting of the entire small bowel that can obstruct the mesenteric blood vessels leading to intestinal ischemia, necrosis, and death if not promptly treated.
 The fibrous Ladd's bands can constrict the duodenum, leading to intestinal obstruction.

 Signs and symptoms

-Signs and symptoms of malrotation vary depending on if the patient is suffering from an acute volvulus or experiencing chronic symptoms.
+Signs and symptoms of malrotation vary depending on age and whether the patient is suffering from an acute volvulus or experiencing chronic symptoms.